roedelk/SEBC/installation/labs_old/2_replica_working.md

 e.
 Refresh privileges in memory
 f.
 Refreshes the mysqld service

-[root@ip-172-31-21-228 ~]# /usr/bin/mysql_secure_installation
+sudo /usr/bin/mysql_secure_installation
-OK, successfully used password, moving on...

-Setting the root password ensures that nobody can log into the MySQL root user without the proper authorisation.
+--

-Set root password?
-[Y/n] Y
+Change the root password?
+[Y/n] n
-New password:
-Re-enter new password:
-Password updated successfully!
-Reloading privilege tables..
- ...
-Success!
+ ... skipping.
 By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
 This is intended only for testing, and to make the installation go a bit smoother.
 You should remove them before moving into a production environment.

 Remove anonymous users?
 [Y/n] Y
  ...
 Success!
 Normally, root should only be allowed to connect from 'localhost'.
 This ensures that someone cannot guess at the root password from the network.

 Disallow root login remotely?
 [Y/n] n
  ... skipping.
 By default, MySQL comes with a database named 'test' that anyone can access.
 This is also intended only for testing, and should be removed before moving into a production environment.

 Remove test database and access to it?
 [Y/n] Y
  - Dropping test database...
 ERROR 1008 (HY000) at line 1: Can't drop database 'test'; database doesn't exist